Multiplicative controllability for nonlinear degenerate parabolic equations between sign-changing states: Introduction

 where the $ w_{k}$'s are viewed as control parameters to be chosen to generate suitable curves of sign change, which have to be continued along all the $N$ time intervals $[S_k,T_k]$ until each point has reached the desired final position.
 In order to fill the gaps between two successive $[S_k, T_{k}]$'s, on $[T_{k-1},S_k]$ we construct $\alpha_k$ that steers the solution of

 from $u_{k-1}+r_{k-1}$ to $w_k,$ where $ u_{k-1}$ and $ w_{k}$ have the same points of sign change, and $\|r_{k-1}\|_{L^2 (-1, 1)}$ is small.
-The above result, that is contained in Theorem 3, is proved by generalizing the proof of nonnegative controllability, in small time, obtained in \cite{F3}.\\ The fact that such an iterative process can be completed within a finite number of steps ($2N,$ for suitable $N\in\N$) is an important point of the proof.
+The above result is contained in Theorem 3.\\ The fact that such an iterative process can be completed within a finite number of steps ($2N,$ for suitable $N\in\N$) is an important point of the proof.
 Such a point follows from precise estimates which is, essentially, the consequence of the following facts: \begin{enumerate} \item[(a)] the sum of the distances of each branch of the null set of the resulting solution of \eqref{1.1} from its target points of sign change decreases at a linear-in-time rate for curves which are still far away from their corresponding target points; \item[(b)] the error caused by the possible displacement of points already near their targets is ne\-gligible. \end{enumerate} {\bf Some open problems.} In the future, we intend to investigate the multiplicative controllability for both degenerate and uniformly parabolic equations in higher space dimensions on domains with specific geometries (see, e.g., Section 6 in \cite{CFK}).
-Moreover, we would like to extend our approach to study the approximate controllability of the general formulation \eqref{BSM} of the Budyko-Sellers differential problem on a compact surface ${\cal{M}}$ without boundary (see also Section \ref{climate}).
-Finally, we would like to extend our approach to other nonlinear systems of parabolic type, such as the systems of fluid dynamics (see, e.g., \cite{KCPF}), and the porous medium equation.\\ {\bf Structure of the paper.} In Section \ref{Pbfor}, we give the problem formulation and in Section \ref{Wp} we recall the well-psedness of \eqref{Psemilineare} (obtained in \cite{F2} for $(WDP)$, and in \cite{F1} for $(SDP)$).
-Then, in Section \ref{main}, we introduce the main result for system \eqref{Psemilineare}, that is, Theorem~\ref{th1.1}, together with some of its consequences.
-In Sections \ref{Sec Control Strategy}--\ref{proof main result}, we explain the iterative structure of the proof of the main result, and, after introducing two necessary technical tools, Theorem~\ref{th2.2} and Theorem~\ref{th preserving}, we proceed with the proof of Theorem~\ref{th1.1}.
-Section \ref{ADCP} deals with the proof of Theorem~\ref{th2.2}: a controllability result for pure diffusion problems.
-Section \ref{nonneg gen} is devoted to the proof of Theorem~\ref{th preserving}: a smoothing result intended to attain suitable intermediate data while preserving the already-reached points of sign change.
+Moreover, we would like to extend our approach to study the approximate controllability of the general formulation of the Budyko-Sellers differential problem on a compact surface without boundary.
+Finally, we would like to extend our approach to other nonlinear systems of parabolic type, such as the systems of fluid dynamics (see, e.g., \cite{KCPF}), and the porous medium equation.